 What to Expect During Your Appointment

-A licensed specialist such as a Pedorthist or Chiropodist will assess your feet for any abnormalities, normal range of motion and perform a bio mechanical evaluation and gait analysis.
-If you should require custom orthotics he or she will cast your feet with the latest up to date laser scanning technology.
+A licensed specialist, such as a pedorthist or chiropodist, will assess your feet for any abnormalities and normal range of motion, and will perform a biomechanical evaluation and gait analysis.

 After Your Appointment